-All data collected in CFOI are subject to the BLS confidentiality requirements that prevent the disclosure of identifying information.
+All data collected in CFOI are subject to the Bureau of Labor Statistics (BLS) confidentiality requirements that prevent the disclosure of identifying information.
 The information that is gathered from our source document providers is used solely for statistical purposes.
 All BLS employees and the state grant agency partners who work with the CFOI data take an oath of confidentiality and are subject to fines and imprisonment for improperly disclosing information provided by respondents.
 Confidentiality certification training is required annually.

 At BLS, the data are processed and stored on secure servers, with access limited to employees having security clearances.
 CFOI does have a micro data research file available upon approval of the research proposal and application.
-As a further precaution, BLS applies certain restrictions to the microdata available on the offsite research files.
-These include geographical and value restrictions that prevent identification of decedents and associated confidential information.
-More information on the research file is available in section 6.
+More information on restricted data access is available.